-National FOB shell egg weighted average prices are steady to higher for caged eggs.
-The undertone is generally steady.
-Retail demand ranges light to moderate.
-Loose egg movement is light.
-Offerings are light to moderate.
-Supplies are moderate.
+National FOB shell egg weighted average prices are steady to higher for conventional, steady to lower for cage free.
+The undertone is steady.
+Retail movement remains light to moderate.
+Food service movement is light to at times moderate.
+Offerings are light to moderate on generally moderate.
 Market activity is moderate.
 California weighted average delivered prices are mixed.
-The undertone remains weak.
-Demand into retail channels is light to instances moderate.
-Food service demand is light.
-Offerings are light to moderate.
+The undertone is weak.
+Movement into retail and food service channels is light.
+Offerings are light.
 Supplies are moderate.
 Market activity is slow to moderate.